PDBeurope/arpeggio/README.md

 This repository contains a refactored and expanded version of the Arpeggio tool, modified and maintained by the [PDBe team](https://pdbe.org) to use as part of their weekly PDB release process.

-`arpeggio` is a library, that can be used to calculate interatomic contacts in a protein based on the rules defined in [CREDO](https://pubmed.ncbi.nlm.nih.gov/19207418/).
+`pdbe-arpeggio` is a python library, that can be used to calculate interatomic contacts in a protein based on the rules defined in [CREDO](https://pubmed.ncbi.nlm.nih.gov/19207418/).
 This library only supports protein structures in mmCIF format.

-If you make use of `arpeggio`, please cite the following article:
+If you make use of `pdbe-arpeggio`, please cite the following article:

 Harry C Jubb, Alicia P Higueruelo, Bernardo Ochoa-Montaño, Will R Pitt, David B Ascher, Tom L Blundell, [Arpeggio: A Web Server for Calculating and Visualising Interatomic Interactions in Protein Structures](https://doi.org/10.1016/j.jmb.2016.12.004).